tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 * Make the signature more expressive
   * Perhaps we should have a mini language kind of like CPython's Argument Clinic
+* Integrate this into other runtimes such as GraalPython or even CPython
+  * While this won't help CPython *just* yet, they might find it useful when they do some more optimizations in the JIT

 Let us know if you have any ideas!